This post may contain affiliate links. Please read my full disclosure

 But…if it takes 6 hours to complete an audio hour, that is $5.00 per hour pay rate (30 / 6)

-It’s pretty clear that working entry-level transcription jobs don’t pay a whole lot.
+Based on my research of transcription companies, it’s pretty clear that working entry-level transcription jobs don’t pay a whole lot.

 But don’t worry.